ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/background.md

 4. Configure Email Notifications: Set up Amazon Simple Notification Service (SNS) to send email notifications when the Lambda function detects a temperature reading above the threshold.

-By following these steps, you'll be able to automatically monitor temperature readings from your IoT device and receive email alerts when critical temperature levels are detected.
+By following these steps, you will be able to automatically monitor temperature readings from your IoT device and receive email alerts when critical temperature levels are detected.
 This process leverages the power of AWS services to create a responsive and scalable solution for IoT data processing and alerting.